VictorMeneghini/raw-node-api/readme.md

 The goal of this project is to build an API using only Node.js and its functionalities without using external libraries and thus, understand how current frameworks work.

+During the development of the project, the file system was used to manage the CRUD of the information and stored it locally.
+In a real application this module would be replaced by a conventional database.

 |knowledge|Links|
 |---|---|